jchausse/fp-jekyll/_posts/2015-05-17-in-defense-of-the-ux-specialist.md

 Full-stack developers are very good at finding ways to make one skill solve problems which normally require multiple skills.
 This is in no way an insult.
 I’m not saying that they use hammers to drive screws.
 I’m saying they actually invent hammers which *really can* drive screws.
 Adapting *problems* to known *solutions* is a brilliant way to reduce complexity.
 In fact, it’s the whole idea behind the fundamental computer science principle of abstraction.
 And it’s human nature.
 We map the unfamiliar to the familiar.

 Back to UX design for a second.
 You’re never going to abstract user studies or wireframing excercises into JavaScript or Ruby.
 There’s no pre-processor or cross-compiler for that.
 The actual activities of UX design and coding are completely different.
-There’s a reason “full-stack development” also doesn’t include sales, marketing, or accounting — aren’t all those things also needed to create a successful product?
+There’s a reason “full-stack development” also doesn’t include sales, marketing, or accounting — but aren’t all those things *also* needed to create a successful product?

 ...and what about happiness?
 ----------------------------